 Estimations: How to pick the right one?

 As our PM, Cezary Kałandyk comments:

-“There is also the "unknown" element, and differences in quotes (estimations).
+There is also the "unknown" element, and differences in quotes (estimations).

 understand what is needed (and not always the one who gave the lowest price is